Fujifilm X-T200 vs Panasonic S5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T200 and Panasonic Lumix DC-S5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the X-T200 and the S5 are recent models that are part of the current product line-up.
 The X-T200 replaced the earlier Fujifilm X-T100, while the S5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-T200 and S5 can be found, respectively, in the Fujifilm X-T200 Manual (free pdf) or the online Panasonic S5 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-T200 better than the Panasonic S5 or vice versa?
 The listing below highlights the relative strengths of the two models.